 Sensory nerve stimulation: manage chronic or acute pain, aid relaxation and improve mobility

 Sensory nerve stimulation

 Both analgesic pharmaceuticals and sensory nerve stimulation work by reducing pain related activity in the nervous system.
 Methods of pain relief that rely upon stimulation of sensory nerve fibres include:

 In clinical trials TENS has been shown to be as effective as acupuncture and more effective than massage, pressure and thermal treatments.

-TENS compares very favourably with all the above in terms of convenience, reliability, ease of use and because it can be used for as long as needed - at home, or on the move.
+TENS compares very favourably with all the above in terms of convenience, reliability, ease of use, cost-effectiveness and because it can be used daily, for as long as needed - at home, or on the move.